-LOST PROPERTY; MOBILES PHONES AND OTHER ELECTRONIC EQUIPMENT
+LOST PROPERTY: MOBILES PHONES AND OTHER ELECTRONIC EQUIPMENT

-Items which are found on the school campus are taken to the school office and placed in the lost and found cupboard.
-It is suggested that articles brought to school are labelled (e.g. uniform, other clothes, student equipment, mobile phones, tablets, laptops, etc).
+Items which are found on the school campus are taken to the school office and placed in the lost and found office.
+It is suggested that articles brought to school are labeled (e.g. uniform, other clothes, student equipment, mobile phones, tablets, laptops, etc).
 Other items of significant personal or monetary value should not be brought to school.
+The student also should register the lost property in the lost and found book held in the Secondary Office.

 Some parents like to be able to contact their children during the afternoon activity sessions and therefore students are allowed to bring mobile telephones to school.

 Please be aware that the school will take no responsibility for lost or stolen phones.
 Mobile phones must not be used during the school day except as outlined in the BYOD Policy and should remain switched off until the end of lessons.
 Phones will be temporarily confiscated if they ring or are used during the school day.
 Phones should not be left in unaccompanied bags and, like all valuables, including money, should be handed to the teacher during PHE lessons.
 The school will accept no responsibility for loss or damage to students' personal property.